 But there was good news in the study, too: when smokers quit, their risk declined steadily.
 If you've tried to quit before, try again, and take advantage of medications and support programs to increase your likelihood of success.

 4. Take your doctor's advice about screenings.

-A recent study found that colonoscopy – the screening that uses a scope to view the inside of your colon – may reduce colorectal cancer risk by 77 percent.
+Studies have found that colonoscopy – the screening that uses a scope to view the inside of your colon – may reduce colorectal cancer risk by 77 percent.
 This screening offers the only opportunity to find pre-cancerous polyps and to remove them before they become cancerous.
 Since all colon cancers start as polyps, colonoscopy gives you the chance to stop cancer before it even starts.